 Last Updated on by

-It’s not uncommon in today’s robot vacuum market to see a unit for under $300.
-You can even find some decent options for below $200.
+It’s not uncommon in today’s robot vacuum market to see a unit for a decent price.
+You can even find some decent options for a lower price.
 Of course, these devices are entry-level and provide little in the way of features.
 The D4 checks in at a few hundred dollars more, however, it offers features that you’re not going to find in the budget-friendly models.

 Some of the features included on the D4 include virtual boundaries, personalized cleaning, a floorplan of your home, and laser navigation.
 Additionally, you’ll get the option to create varied schedules, IFTTT (If This Then That) integration, a mobile application, and the ability to work with both Google Home and Amazon Alexa.